Used and loved by millions

 FAQs

-How can I use "shared responsibility" in a sentence?
+How can "shared responsibility" be used in a sentence?

 You can use "shared responsibility" to describe situations where multiple parties are accountable for an outcome.
-For instance, "Ensuring data security is a "shared responsibility" between the user and the service provider."
+For example, "The project's success relies on the "shared responsibility" of the team members".

-"Shared responsibility" implies that multiple parties are accountable, whereas "individual responsibility" means a single person is solely accountable.
+"Shared responsibility" implies that multiple people or groups are accountable, whereas individual responsibility means a single person is solely accountable.

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision